Crescent Park

 No remarks reference a security guard, 24-hour security, or on-site security staff, even when agents highlight other building features.
 With 0/13 MLS entries marking a guard and no textual evidence, this building is very likely not staffed by a security guard service.

-I searched for security patrol and similar language indicating a patrolled building.
-The remarks mention a resident manager, secured entry, and video surveillance, but not patrol service.
+The remarks mention a resident manager, secured entry, and video surveillance, but those do not establish a security patrol service.
+No direct patrol language appears.

 At least two listings describe the building as having 'secured entrance, video surveillance' or 'secured entry, video surveillance,' directly confirming video security.
 Other agents reference a 'secure building,' supporting that some form of camera-based security is in place.